-Table 1: Recreational fishing methods used, and species caught and targeted at the area of coastal permit U161243 based on the available information.
+Table 1: Recreational fishing methods used, and species caught and targeted at the area of coastal permit U170124 based on the available information.

-Source of Information Davey et al. (2008) results for the survey zone including Tory Channel ACV data for Tory channel Other information My assessment Methods used Rod/line from boat (69% of trips), diving (13%), drag netting (9.5%), spear and longline (both under <2% of trips) Hand line, anchored and drift fishing, dredging, potting, diving and some set netting.
-The muddy and relatively flat seabed is suitable for most of the methods identified as occurring in the survey zone containing Clay point by NIWA 2016 No species targeted by dredging was seen in the NIWA 2016 survey.
-Stationary and mobile rod/line methods, longlining and a small amount of diving, set netting, dredging and potting may be used at the site.
-Species caught Blue cod (244), sea perch (88), cray (76), terakihi (70), scallops (68), kingfish (60), moki (45), kahawai (25) mussel (20) Blue cod, terakihi, sea perch, crayfish, snapper, kahawai and scallops were caught and retained Some bedrock reef was seen in the NIWA (2015) survey, although this was outside of the farm area.
-While, its proximity (>10m) may mean species found over reef substrate are found at the proposed site, the mud and sand bottom do not usually harbour moki, crayfish, or blue cod.
-Sea perch, terakihi, kingfish, kahawai, snapper are likely the most commonly caught species in the coastal permit area.
-Blue cod, moki and crayfish could be caught at the coastal permit area, however mud bottom makes it unlikely.
+Source of Information Davey et al. (2008) results for the survey zone including Alligator Head ACV data for Alligator Head Other information My assessment Methods used Rod/line from boat (71% of trips), diving (19%), drag netting (9.5%), spear and longline (both under <2% of trips) Hand line, anchored and drift fishing, cray potting, diving and some set netting The silt and clay and relatively flat seabed is suitable for most of the methods identified as occurring in the survey zone containing Melville Cove No substrate suitable for cray potting was observed in the Davidson 2017 preliminary site survey No species targeted by dredging was seen in the Davidson 2017 preliminary site survey Stationary and mobile rod/line methods, diving and some longlining may be used at the site Species caught Blue cod (137), scallops (50), cray (40), hapuka (26), sea perch (24), gurnard and blue moki (13), tarakihi (12), kahawai (8) Blue cod, tarakihi, sea perch, crayfish, snapper, kahawai and scallops were caught and retained No substrate suitable for cray potting was observed in the Davidson 2017 preliminary site survey No species targeted by dredging were seen in the Davidson 2017 preliminary site survey, however the survey recognises that scallops may be present Sea perch, gurnard, tarakihi and kahawai, are likely the most commonly caught species in the coastal permit area It is unlikely many scallops are caught Blue cod, moki and crayfish could be caught at the coastal permit area, however mud bottom makes it unlikely

-&lt;sup>7 The number of species caught and kept at Tory Channel, the survey zone covering the proposed site U161243, over the 12 month survey period for the Davey survey, and species listed in order of catch numbers for the last five years, for the ACV data.
+The number of species caught and kept at Alligator Head (the survey zone covering the proposed site) over the 12 month survey period for the Davey et al survey, and species listed in order of catch numbers for the last five years for the ACV data.